-Few people are born organizers, so it’s up to parents to help kids organize their rooms as part of the process of teaching this important life skill.
-Doing it for your children might be faster, but it doesn’t really teach them anything.
+Few people are born organizers, so it’s up to parents to help kids organize their rooms.
+Notice the word help, though.

 1. Choose Kid-Friendly Furnishings

-Ruffled pillows, bed canopies, and billowing curtains that puddle on the floor may look fantastic in a celebrity’s kid’s room, but they’re not practical for the average person unless you happen to employ a bevy of maids and nannies to keep it all clean like the celebs do.
+Ruffled pillows, bed canopies, and billowing curtains may look fantastic in a celebrity’s kid’s room, but they’re not practical for the average child.
+(Unless you happen to employ a bevy of maids and nannies to keep it all clean like the celebs do.
 No?
-Me, either.
+Me, either.)

 2. Make Bed-Making A Snap